Salk-Harnessing-Plants-Initiative/greenhouse-giraffe-uploader-ABANDONED/README.md

 # Greenhouse giraffe uploader
-The "giraffe" is a custom imaging apparatus we use in our lab.
+The "giraffe" is a custom imaging apparatus we use in our greenhouse.
 This script processes its images.